 US Postal Services & Mail

 The government provides mail service in the US.
 It is a federal service.
 US mail is delivered every day except for Sundays and federal holidays.
+Although, independent companies like Amazon will deliver on Sunday.

 SENDING & RECEIVING MAIL AT NICHOLS